Site menu:

 cNORM - Generating Norm Tables

-In addition to the pure modeling functions, cNORM also contains functions for generating norm tables, retrieving the normal score for a specific raw score and vice versa or for the visualisation of norm curves.
-These functions are described below.
+In addition to the pure modeling functions, cNORM also contains functions for generating norm tables, retrieving the normal score for a specific raw score and vice versa.

 predictNorm